SamuelGodwin/binary-search-trees/README.md

 ### KeyValuePair

-In the file `treemap.h`, the incomplete class `KeyValuePair` defines a class that holds a key--value pair that will be used to make a map.
+In the file `treemap.h`, the class `KeyValuePair` defines a class that holds a key--value pair that will be used to make a map.

 ### TreeMap